 From arrival to alumni, we’re with you all the way:

+As a graduate of this programme you will be equipped with the skills and knowledge to work in one of the most important sectors of the aerospace industry.
 The avionics in most aircraft will be upgraded several times during the life of the airframe, making Avionic Systems a major employer both in the UK and internationally.

 Some of our graduates go on to work in the industrial sector, in government and in education, whilst others enter non-technical professions such as banking, accountancy, management and law.